electricimp/ConnectionManager/README.md

 The blinkupBehavior flag modifies when the ConnectionManager enables the BlinkUp circuit (using [**imp.enableblinkup()**](http://electricimp.com/docs/api/imp/enableblinkup):

 - *ConnectionManager.BLINK_ON_DISCONNECT* will enable BlinkUp while the imp is disconnected.
+This is the default value.
 - *ConnectionManager.BLINK_ON_CONNECT* will enable BlinkUp while the imp is connected.
 - *ConnectionManager.BLINK_ALWAYS* will ensure the BlinkUp circuit is always active.
 - *ConnectionManager.BLINK_NEVER* will ensure the BlinkUp circuit is never active.